Felicity Kendal: The Good Life

-Kendal had her big break on television with the BBC sitcom The Good Life which started in 1975.
+Kendal had her big break on television with the BBC sitcom The Good Life, which started in 1975.
 She and Richard Briers starred as Barbara and Tom Good, a middle-class suburban couple who decide to quit the rat race and become self-sufficient, much to the consternation of their snooty but well-meaning neighbour Margo (Penelope Keith) and her down-to-earth husband Jerry Leadbetter (Paul Eddington).
-Kendal appeared in all 30 episodes, which extended over four series and two specials, until 1977.
+Kendal appeared in all 30 episodes, which extended over four series and two specials, until 1978.
 BBC Head of Comedy Jimmy Gilbert, who had commissioned The Good Life as a showcase for Briers, saw Kendal and Keith perform in the play The Norman Conquests and felt they would suit the roles of Barbara and Margo.
-Briers approached Kendal in her dressing room and suggested that she read for the part.
-Kendal later recounted that she was keen to get the part, both because she needed work and because she felt a rapport with Briers, who was already established, having appeared regularly in television shows since 1962.
+Briers approached Kendal in her dressing room and suggested she read for the part.
+Kendal later recounted she was keen to get the part, both because she needed work and because she felt a rapport with Briers, who was already established, having appeared regularly in television shows since 1962.
 The show's producer John Howard Davies also went to see the play, and Kendal and Keith were both given parts.
 Eddington also had stage acting experience, and the show's co-writer Bob Larbey felt that having a cast of actors, rather than a comedian as a central figure, made writing episodes easier.
 In her 1988 book White Cargo, Kendal reflected that the lead actors' stage experience and their attitude "to be actors first and stars second" was an important factor in the show's success.
 She commented that from the beginning, "we slotted into a way of working together that was fun, fast and furious ... all extremely professional, ambitious and hard-working, and our dedication to the show was total."
 She also felt that Larbey and his co-writer John Esmonde tailored the scripts so that they were for the "actors and characters combined".